 "If I speak up for human rights they (the Rohingya) will only suffer," she says.

-The election proceeds without major incident.
+The 2015 general election is held on 8 November.
 As the votes are tallied it becomes clear that the NLD has won in a landslide, taking an absolute majority of seats in both houses of parliament and placing it in a position where it can govern in its own right.
 The absolute majority also allows the NLD to hand-pick a new president.

 2016 - The new parliament opens on 1 February.
 Of the 390 NLD members now sitting in the upper and lower houses, 110 are former political prisoners.
 Htin Kyaw is elected president on 15 March.
 Htin Kyaw is a senior member of the NLD and a trusted friend of Suu Kyi.
 He is the country's first civilian president in more than 50 years.